Academic Board

 Ngāpuhi, Te Rarawa

-Maria is a registered nurse and brings a 20-year history in Māori mental health (adult), added to by her doctorate research in Māori experience of mental illness and mental health services.
-Maria has held the CEO position for Te Rau Ora since 2017 and worked at the organisation for a 10-year history focused on health workforce development and innovation, project management, and health service change.
-She has held leadership roles in District Health Boards (DHB) and Non-Government Organisations (NGO) in rural and urban settings, including the development of community based mental health and addiction services.
-Maria has lectured in tertiary education providers and been involved at grassroots community levels with programme co-design, development, implementation and evaluation.
+Maria is the CEO for Te Hiku Hauora that serves Muriwhenua, she was previously the CEO for Te Rau Ora (2017-2023).
+Maria trained as a registered nurse and draws on over 20-years in Hauora Māori with a special interest in mental health (adult), added to by her doctorate research in Māori experience of mental illness and mental health services.
+Maria has invested her professional energies in Māori health workforce development and innovation to bring about change in the wellbeing system.
+She has held leadership roles in rural and urban settings.
+Maria has experience in tertiary and vocational education development and provision.
+She has been involved at grassroots community levels with programme co-design, development, implementation, research and evaluation.

 External Expert Advisors